7Block Labs

 Emerging best practices (Jan 2026)

-• Prefer VCs 2.0 + ZK for “proof of attributes,” never raw PII; store issuer DIDs and revocation lists via Bitstring Status Lists (VC 2.0 family). (w3.org)
+• Opt for VCs 2.0 + ZK when you're after “proof of attributes” and skip the raw PII; keep everything organized by storing issuer DIDs and revocation lists with Bitstring Status Lists (a part of the VC 2.0 family). (w3.org)

-• Mirror the benefits of rotating barcodes with SIWE challenges so screenshots die at the gate—without vendor lock‑in. (help.ticketmaster.com)
+• Enjoy the benefits of rotating barcodes combined with SIWE challenges to keep those annoying screenshots at bay--and on top of that, you’ll steer clear of vendor lock-in. (help.ticketmaster.com)

-• Use L2 blob economics to make secondary transfers cheap and auditable; fees under ~1–2¢ are common on major L2s post‑4844. (blocknative.com)
+• Use L2 blob economics to make secondary transfers super cheap and easy to track.
+On the big L2s after 4844, you’ll typically see fees sitting at about ~1-2¢. (blocknative.com)

 How 7Block Labs executes (methodology that hits dates)